 Graduate Prerequisites: SPH SB721 recommended.

 This course provides an introduction to the topic of intimate partner violence with a focus on how public health practitioners can contribute to its prevention.
 Lectures will cover teen dating violence, child witnesses to violence, batterer intervention, the domestic violence shelter movement, elder abuse, the intersectionality of oppressions framework and partner violence prevention, and the overlap between child abuse and partner violence.
 Students will receive information about current laws and controversies related to partner violence prevention.
-This course is primarily focused on partner violence in the U.S..
-The major assignment for this course is a one-hour presentation prepared and delivered to the class; therefore, students should be prepared for public speaking.
-Students who complete the course will be prepared to undertake research assistant, health department, or community-based work in the area of partner violence prevention and advocacy.
+This course is primarily focused on partner violence in the U.S. Students who complete the course will be prepared to undertake research assistant, health department, or community-based work in the area of partner violence prevention and advocacy.
 Teaching methods include lectures, small group discussion, case analyses, the use of multimedia, and interviews with providers.
 National and state experts in the field of partner violence prevention present guest lectures.

 SPH SB 751: Sexual Violence: Public Health Perspectives in Intervention and Prevention

 This course provides an introduction to the topic of sexual violence with a focus on how public health practitioners can contribute to its prevention.
 Students will have the opportunity to interact with a victim of sexual violence, learn about approaches to sex offender treatment, and receive information about current laws and controversies related to sexual violence prevention.
 This course is primarily focused on sexual violence in the U.S., although one or two lectures on topics such as women trafficking and sexual violence as a weapon of war may be presented.
-The major assignment for this course is a one-hour presentation prepared and delivered to the class; therefore, students should be prepared for public speaking.
 Students who complete the course will be prepared to undertake research assistant, health department, or community-based work in the area of sexual violence prevention and advocacy.
 Teaching methods include lectures, small group discussion, case analyses, the use of multimedia, and interviews with providers.
 National and state experts in the field of sexual violence prevention present guest lectures.
 NOTE: Students with an interest in this course need to consider their own capacity to focus intensively on the difficult subtopics that will be covered in detail, including child sexual abuse.

 SPH SB 760: Health of LGBT Populations